Quaver/Quaver/README.md

 * **Play Maps From Other Games** - Coming from a different game and miss all of your favorite maps?
 Quaver supports both .osz and .sm files out of the box - with support for more games to be added in the future!

-* **Join a Growing Community** - This game is 100% community-driven and built from the ground up with players' feedback in mind.

-* **Anyone Can Contribute** - Submit feedback, discuss with the developers, and see your ideas come to life in-game.

 ## Building & Running

 Getting started with **Quaver** development is extremely easy.